cits3007/cits3007.github.io/assets/labs/lab06-solutions.md

 We will be analysing the Dsntracer program, which is subject to a known vulnerability, [CVE-2017-9430](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2017-9430).
-You can read more about the `dnstracer` program at
+You can read more about the Dnstracer program at
 <https://www.mavetju.org/unix/general.php>.

-You can build `dnstracer` by running the following commands in your development environment:
+You can build Dnstracer by running the following commands in your development environment:

 ```